ThaddeusLim99/Orbital-Project/README.md

 ![Resistor Mask](assets/resistor_mask.png)

 # Colour Detection
 After extracting the resistor and padding the background with black, making colour detection of resistor bands more accurate, we now perform colour detection.
 To increase accuracy, we quantize the image using [scikit's implementation of K means algorithm](https://scikit-learn.org/stable/auto_examples/cluster/plot_color_quantization.html#:~:text=Performs%20a%20pixel%2Dwise%20Vector,preserving%20the%20overall%20appearance%20quality.).
 The range of the number of colours that works best for us is around 12 to 16.
+For each hsv boundaries (colour boundaries), we create masks for each and find contours with areas that exceed some threshold and save that contour.
+The results will be the colour bands.
+However, this requires the resistors to be placed horizontally and the order of bands to be correct.
+For example, the first band is at the left.

 ### Colour Quantization
 ![Image after Colour Quantization](assets/quantized_image.png)